lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 A cornerstone of security in the AWS Cloud is the Shared Responsibility Model.
 At its highest level, this is a **delineation** between what **AWS** takes responsibility for to secure, and what you as an **AWS customer** are responsible for securing.
 <br>AWS takes care of security OF the cloud, YOU take care for security IN the cloud.

 From the AWS side, they take responsibility for securing the building blocks used to compose your systems.
-These include the Compute (EC2) hosts, Storage (S3) infrastructure, Databases (RDS) hosts, Networking infrastructure, and so on.
-That’s not to say you could throw all of your customers credit card data into an S3 bucket and think your security responsibility is according AWS policies.
-<br>You still have to lock that bucket!

-From the AWS side, they take responsibility for securing the building blocks used to compose your systems.
 These typically include **Compute** (EC2) hosts, **Storage** (S3) infrastructure, **Databases** (RDS), **Networking** infrastructure, and so on.
 That’s not to say you should throw all of your customers' credit card data into an S3 bucket and think your security responsibility is according AWS policies.
 <br>You still have to lock that bucket!